 For the website, we decided that the best path would be to develop the website in Webflow to help us speed up the process without lowering the quality of the end product.
 I began to craft the structure of the website inside Adobe XD, where we were able to share the design files with the CEO for quick rounds of feedback.
 The design directions of the website were based on the branding ideas we have developed.

 For the website, one of the concepts we wanted to bring in were screens of the product they are creating.
 I began to create a simple User Interface of what these screens can look like based on the branding and the website design we had created.
 We were able to create high-fidelity mockups that stand out, but also with Webflow we were able to import them into the website without slowing it down at all.

 The Investor’s Deck: The investor’s deck came in afterwards, it is really important for early stage startups to align their go-to-market assets so it all looks connected.
 During the website design, we created a design system that was very easily integrated inside of a deck on Google Slides.
 For this deck, Leo had a session where he and CEO went through the deck together to ensure all the slides needed were there, but also for the CEO to explain the slides they had in mind.
 This way, we can get an understanding of how the person presenting the slides in the next pitch or investor’s meeting, will be using them.
 After 3 days, we had the first draft ready to share, and after a round of feed-back we were able to complete the entire deck.

 Do you have a project in mind?

-Get started by booking a 30-min meeting with me.
-Once you click the button, it will prompt you to a form where I will ask you a few questions to help me understand your needs better before our call.
+Get started by booking a 30-min meeting.
+Once you click the button, it will prompt you to a form where you will be asked you a few questions to help us understand your needs better before our call.